paulvha/apollo3/ble_amdtp_arduino/readme.md

-# Exchange data over BLE between two Artemis/Apollo3 boards
+# Exchange data over BLE between two Artemis / Apollo3 boards

 ## ===========================================================

 A solution with server software running on an Apollo3 board and client another Apollo3 board.
-Tested with arduino IDE 1.8.12
+Tested with Arduino IDE 1.8.12

 ## Getting Started
 As part of a project to better understand Bluetooth, I have worked